soarodrigo0/ebook2audiobook/README.md

   --ebook EBOOK         Path to the ebook file for conversion.
 Cannot be used when --ebooks_dir is present.
   --ebooks_dir EBOOKS_DIR
                         Relative or absolute path of the directory containing the files to convert.
                             Cannot be used when --ebook is present.
   --language LANGUAGE   Language of the e-book.
 Default language is set
                             in ./lib/lang.py sed as default if not present.
 All compatible language codes are in ./lib/lang.py

 optional parameters:
   --voice VOICE         (Optional) Path to the voice cloning file for TTS engine.
                             Uses the default voice if not present.
   --device {cpu,gpu,mps}
                         (Optional) Pprocessor unit type for the conversion.
                             Default is set in ./lib/conf.py if not present.
 Fall back to CPU if GPU not available.
   --tts_engine {xtts,bark,vits,fairseq,yourtts}
                         (Optional) Preferred TTS engine (available are: ['xtts', 'bark', 'vits', 'fairseq', 'yourtts'].
                             Default depends on the selected language.
-						The tts engine should be compatible with the chosen language --custom_model CUSTOM_MODEL
+The tts engine should be compatible with the chosen language
+  --custom_model CUSTOM_MODEL
                         (Optional) Path to the custom model zip file cntaining mandatory model files.
                             Please refer to ./lib/models.py --fine_tuned FINE_TUNED
                         (Optional) Fine tuned model path.
 Default is builtin model.
   --output_format OUTPUT_FORMAT
                         (Optional) Output audio format.
 Default is set in ./lib/conf.py --temperature TEMPERATURE
                         (xtts only, optional) Temperature for the model.
                             Default to config.json model.
 Higher temperatures lead to more creative outputs.
   --length_penalty LENGTH_PENALTY
                         (xtts only, optional) A length penalty applied to the autoregressive decoder.
                             Default to config.json model.
 Not applied to custom models.
   --num_beams NUM_BEAMS
                         (xtts only, optional) Controls how many alternative sequences the model explores.
 Must be equal or greater than length penalty.
                             Default to config.json model.
   --repetition_penalty REPETITION_PENALTY
                         (xtts only, optional) A penalty that prevents the autoregressive decoder from repeating itself.
                             Default to config.json model.
   --top_k TOP_K         (xtts only, optional) Top-k sampling.
                             Lower values mean more likely outputs and increased audio generation speed.
                             Default to config.json model.
   --top_p TOP_P         (xtts only, optional) Top-p sampling.
                             Lower values mean more likely outputs and increased audio generation speed.
-						Default to 0.85
+Default to config.json model.
   --speed SPEED         (xtts only, optional) Speed factor for the speech generation.
                             Default to config.json model.
   --enable_text_splitting
                         (xtts only, optional) Enable TTS text splitting.
 This option is known to not be very efficient.
                             Default to config.json model.
+  --text_temp TEXT_TEMP
+                        (bark only, optional) Text Temperature for the model.
+                            Default to 0.88.
+Higher temperatures lead to more creative outputs.
+  --waveform_temp WAVEFORM_TEMP
+                        (bark only, optional) Waveform Temperature for the model.
+                            Default to 0.88.
+Higher temperatures lead to more creative outputs.
   --output_dir OUTPUT_DIR
                         (Optional) Path to the output directory.
 Default is set in ./lib/conf.py --version             Show the version of the script and exit